DVLA Welsh Language

 How Can I Get In Touch With The DVLA Welsh Language Team?

-Depending upon your query, you can either call the DVLA Welsh helpline directly on 0843 903 3770, or if you wish to give feedback or make an enquiry to the Welsh Language Scheme, you can use the above telephone number and address at your convenience.
+Depending upon your query, you can either call the DVLA Welsh helpline directly, or if you wish to give feedback or make an enquiry to the Welsh Language Scheme, you can use the above telephone number and address at your convenience.
 The Welsh Language Team accepts and welcomes correspondence in both English and Welsh – meaning that you are always free to get in touch in the language you feel comfortable writing in.

 Welsh Language Scheme – A Guide

 The DVLA is based in Swansea, Wales, and as such they have set up their systems and processes to cater to both English and Welsh speaking customers.
 This means that, should Welsh be your first language and you are having trouble navigating the DVLA’s websites and policies or communicating with generic DVLA staff, you can call the DVLA Welsh number for direct access to an advisor who will be able to speak to you.
 For anyone speaking Welsh this service is very useful indeed – and it is part of a wider scheme that has been set up to ensure that both Welsh and English are approached with the same coverage and care.
 There are a host of contacts and departments you can call and write to for support and to give feedback – and we aim to guide you through these processes.